Upgrade WordPress to 3.8

 It may be that we want to hold off on WP 3.8 until we can write up some publicity or documentation related to the redesign.
 For the moment, I'm going to upgrade cdev, and ask members of the team to have a look at the Dashboard experience to gauge opinion.

-#2 Updated by Dominic Giglio over 5 years ago
+#2 Updated by Dominic Giglio almost 6 years ago

 Just logged in and I totally agree.
 This is quite a large change!
 At the very least we should run announcements (with links to a codex page maybe?), to get people ready for this upgrade.
 Perhaps a mass email to reach as many users as possible?